 Drum sanders have a rotating belt, and do a quick and relatively clean job in experienced hands.
 But they can be quite tricky to learn, and have a lot more potential for causing damage if you do it wrong.
 Like huge furrows, everywhere.
 Nightmare!
 If this is the machine you choose, make sure you start out in a place that won't be highly visible.
 Like the dark side of the moon.

 There are two types of drum sanders; tip sanders and lever sanders, both of which operate with sandpaper belts.
-Of the two you are most likely to encounter a tip sander, as they are the easier of the two to learn and use.
+Of the two you are most likely to encounter a tip sander, as they are the easier of the two to learn and use, relatively speaking.
 They have two wheels that you tilt the machine back onto to change directions, whereas a level sander mechanically lifts and lowers the drum.

 Really the only step you can feasibly skip is the initial paper you choose.
 If the newly installed floor is quite uniform, you may be able to start right at 60.
 How long you spend on a floor is really determined by how well it is installed and how long it takes on your first pass to get it to a point where you are happy.

 The one thing that can really expose cut corners, will be if you choose to stain the floor.
 Floor stain will make any scratches and flaws a lot more visible.